Best Road Trips in the UK

 The South Coast of Cornwall

 The route from Lizard to Polperro via our recommended stops will take at least 75 miles.
-With lots to see along the way, it's worth spreading the drive out across a weekend.
+With lots to see along the way, spreading the drive out across a weekend is worth it.

 Suggested Stops

-This National Trust site contains many secluded bays and beautiful meadows.
-It's best to explore it on foot.
+This National Trust site contains many secluded bays and beautiful meadows and is best explored on foot.
 So, find a trail, park up, and spend a day in your walking boots.

-A beautiful harbourside village and fishing port, Mevagissey is a great place to have a fish supper.
+Mevagissey - a beautiful harbourside village and fishing port - is a great place to have a fish supper.

 Polkerris is a tiny village with a beautiful beach.
 Perfect for a drink and paddle.